HaochenXiong/my-cdv-fall19/my-work/final project/README.md

 ### 1️⃣ Renvenue Proportion

-Here you can see the renvenue of several superhero that has been calculated from the Robert Theory.
+On the third page you can see the renvenue of several superhero that has been calculated from the Robert Theory.
+One circle stands for one mllion dollar.

 ![picOne](https://github.com/HaochenXiong/my-cdv-fall19/blob/master/my-work/final%20project/picOne.jpg)